 All participants are required to pick up their marathon packet from the Abbott Health & Fitness Expo.

-Note: If you choose to book the 5 Day/4 Night package you will taken to the Expo on Friday 5th November and taken back to your hotel.
+Note: If you choose to book the 5 Day/4 Night package you will be escorted to the Expo on Friday 9th November, straight after the Chicago River Lunch Cruise.

 You will require your Confirmation Ticket or Confirmation E-mail and your photo ID when picking up your race packet.